 Adam made love to his wife Eve, and she became pregnant and gave birth to Cain.
 She said, ‘With the help of the Lord I have brought forth a man.’

-It wasn’t making love to Adam that made Eve give birth, but the help of the Lord.
+It wasn’t making love to Adam that made Eve give birth, but the Lord’s help.
 That is noteworthy because we are the woman’s offspring (seed).
 Perhaps Eve didn’t need Adam to have a child.
 There is another explanation.
 Long before the Jews went into exile in Babylon and picked up the story about the Garden of Eden, Asherah was the wife of El.
 They together were the supreme gods of the Canaanite divine council.3 Perhaps they, together, not only brought forth lesser deities like Yahweh, but also humanity, starting with Cain and Abel, so that Asherah was the Mother of All the Living.4 Later on, the Jews grew particularly attached to Yahweh, so Yahweh became their supreme deity, replacing El.

 In the original Mesopotamian tale, Eve gave birth to Adam without prior sexual intercourse.
 The miracle of the Mother Goddess is the virgin birth.
 Jesus supposedly was born of a virgin.
-As God supposedly was Jesus’ Father, he couldn’t have had a human father.
+Since God was supposedly Jesus’ Father, he couldn’t have had a human father.
 That is the reason we know about.
 However, it was also an allusion to Adam’s birth.
 Jesus was God’s son because he was Adam reincarnate, the son of Eve, who was God.
 In scriptural religions, inventing a new story is preferable to contradicting an existing one, as that would imply that the scriptures are corrupt.
 And you can’t have that, most notably when Paul was around.
 The virgin birth was a necessity if God was to become Jesus’ father, but it also reflected God being Jesus’ mother, as God’s name was also Mary.
 It miraculously solved two problems, making early Christians agree on this compromise.

 The Bible claims that God created a man from the dust of the ground (Genesis 2:7) to work in the garden (Genesis 2:15) and made a woman as a companion for the man (Genesis 2:18).
 This is a result of merging with another creation myth.
 Mesopotamia had several creation myths, including one where the gods fashioned a man from clay to do the work.
 Also, the Bible has two.
 In Genesis 1, God creates all that is, and then in Genesis 2, God repeats some of that work.
 There has been some patching around here and there to glue these two stories.